pingcap/docs-cn/tiup/tiup-component-dm-patch.md

 >
 > If the option `-N, --node` is specified at the same time, TiUP then replaces service nodes that match both the requirements of `-N, --node` and `-R, --role`.

+### --offline

+- Declares that the current cluster is offline.
+When this option is specified, TiUP DM only replaces the binary files of the cluster components in place without restarting the service.

 ### -h, --help

 - Prints help information.